partisan-bobryk/mdtoc/README.md

 # mdtoc

-Idepotently generate table of contents for a markdown page
+Idempotently generate table of contents for a markdown page